poorna029/mongodb_documenting/1creating.md

 - using insertOne method we can only insert one document at a time to a collection
 - we have to pass a document to the method
 - you can manage you own _id's or mongodb creates _id
+- if there is no collection with the name we intended to insert the data , mongodb will create a collection with that name and inserts data .